 - Changes in pain intensity like dull to sharp or moving around the abdomen

 - Pain with other symptoms like difficulty breathing or changes in behavior

 It’s always better to be safe than sorry.
-For Baytown residents, Family First ER is open 24/7 to provide the emergency medical attention you need.
+Family First ER is open 24/7 to provide the emergency medical attention you need.
 If you are experiencing abdominal pain, visit our facility to get high-quality care from our emergency physicians and nurses – no appointment needed.